 Semester courses in these 3 core areas in the School of Public Health are required, with personalized options available for individual trainee needs and prior coursework:

-- PUBH 6414 - Biostatistical Methods I or
+- PUBH 6414 - Biostatistical Literacy I or

 - PUBH 6450 - Biostatistics I

 - PUBH 6741 - Ethics in Public Health: Professional Practice and Policy and/or